RaymondNimalan/bluebite_qa_assessment/README.md

 Expected Result:

-- Border changes red for email field
+- Form is not submitted

+Test Result: FAILED

-### Test Case 8
+### Test Case 9

 The customer enters the raffle without an age